Better-HPC/auto-rest/docs/architecture/overview.md

 # Application Architecture

 Auto-REST uses a functional programming paradigm and relies heavily on the factory design pattern.
-In this approach, factory functions are used to dynamically generate application components.
+In this approach, factory functions are used to dynamically generate application components on an as-needed basis.
 This enables a flexible architecture capable of adapting to the underlying database structure.

 In general, functions are designed to be called sequentially, rather than being nested together.